Back to: Home

 The "There" report shows you the percentage difference between planned time and done time.

-1. First, anyone with org admin permissions.
+• Also anyone with org admin permissions.

-2. And finally, project owners and observers.
+• And also a project's owners and observers.

 To learn more:

-To open a project's "There" report:
+To see a project's "There" report:

-1. First, select the project on:
+1. First, select the project on: MenuProjects

-2. Then click:
+2. Then tap: AttendanceThere

 4. And finally, when you hover your mouse over each line, you'll see additional details.
 Like who that line's for, and how high their "there" time is, as a percent.